Tuition Refund Requests

 Withdrawals Under Extenuating Circumstances (WE)

 A decision regarding a WE request must be reached before a student can apply for a tuition refund.
 For more information, please consult the WE website.

 Retroactive WEs and Tuition Refund Requests

 If a student receives a retroactive WE for courses taken in the previous calendar year and wishes to request a refund through our office, please submit a tuition appeal.

 - Be sure to include all supporting documentation such as medical notes, death certificates, etc. Applications without supporting documents may result in a processing delay.

 - When you describe the extenuating circumstances that you feel entitle you to a refund of fees, be sure to include details, such as a brief description of the nature of the circumstances and how they affected your decision to withdraw from the course(s), and the dates when relevant events occurred.

 - If you are submitting a tuition refund appeal application following a WE application, you may submit the same Healthcare Provider Statement included with your WE application.

-- Only students with current SFU computing IDs will be able to open the appropriate Tuition Appeal Application.
+- Only students with active SFU computing IDs will be able to open the appropriate Tuition Refund or Appeal Application.

 Eligible Reasons for a Tuition Refund Request